‘UNDERSTANDING THE MENOPAUSE’ WEBINARS

 Learn more about the menopause

 There are many myths and misconceptions surrounding the menopause, so it’s essential to know the facts – and a great way to do this is to attend a webinar by a leading expert and public speaker.
-Norma Goldman, founder and director of The Menopause Exchange, usually presents talks and workshops but because of the current situation she’s presenting webinars instead.
+In addition to presenting talks, workshops and webinars to workplaces Norma Goldman, founder and director of The Menopause Exchange, is now hosting her own regular webinars for women interested in the menopause, called ‘Understanding the Menopause’.

 Norma’s ‘Understanding the menopause’ webinar is suitable for women at or approaching the menopause, women who have had a premature menopause (before age 40) or a hysterectomy, or anyone with an interest in women’s midlife health.
 Post-menopausal women attend presentations too.
 Every webinar provides impartial, reliable, up-to-date and practical information on all aspects of the menopause, to help women make informed decisions about coping at this time of life.
-If you join the webinar, you’ll be able to ask questions, receive a factsheet and hear about other women’s experiences.
+If women join the webinar, they’ll be able to ask questions, receive a factsheet and hear about other women’s experiences.
+The webinars are not designed for healthcare professionals and those in the healthcare industry.
+The webinars are accessed through Zoom.

 Topics covered include: